Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-I am clueless as to what the SHC of Portugal’s SHC stands for and cannot find any indication of what it may be anywhere.
+I am clueless as to what the SHC of Portugal’s SHC stands for and cannot find any indication of what it may be anywhere for this EP review.
 But you know what, it is really irrelevant in this case and maybe they’ll let us get by with it being whatever we want it to mean.
 I myself can come up with a plethora of possibilities, ones derived from the music contained on SHC‘s new self-titled EP.

-Check them, and the other songs, “Summoning Up Philip“, “Nutant” and “Beyond The Mind” out via the Bandcamp embed below.
-The latter one happens to be my favorite cut of the five, an almost 11 & half minutes of spiraling doom excess and sonic foreboding.
+Check them, and the other songs, “Summoning Up Philip“, “Nutant“, and “Beyond The Mind” out via the Bandcamp audio embed below.
+The latter one happens to be my favorite cut of the five, an almost 11 and a half minutes of spiraling doom excess and sonic foreboding.
 Enjoy!